 It’s called the Christmasberry even though it fruits in April, and while it is one of several “Christmas Berries” this one happens to have a famous relative, the Goji berry of health food fame.

 Botanically the Christmasberry is Lycium carolinianum (not to be confused with a couple of edible Crossopetalums also called Christmas Berry.)
 As for how Lycium carolinianum is pronounced is a bit of debate.
 Some say LIE-see-um, others lie-SEE-um.
 As the original word is from the Greek, λύκειον (LEE-kee-on) as in a Greek school we might argue the genus is more properly LEE-see-um.
 Carolinianum means central North America and is said kar-row-linn-ee-AY-num.

 For most of the year the Christmasberry is an unimpressive shrub that resembles from a distance a rosemary bush.
 But there are hints of more going on.
-It’s leaves are plump and the shrub is salt tolerant, preferring coastal or inland areas of high saline content.
+Its leaves are plump and the shrub is salt tolerant, preferring coastal or inland areas of high saline content.
 By April the fruit is quite attractive and a welcomed food for woodland creatures particularly birds.
-Technically the L. carolinianum here in Florida fruits all year but favor late fall and early winter.
+Technically the L. carolinianum here in Florida fruits all year but favors the late fall and early winter.
 However, I have also found them in abundance in mid-spring.